IntersectMBO/cardano-node/doc/new-tracing/tracers_doc_generated.md

 Backends:
 			`Stdout MachineFormat`,
 			`EKGBackend`
-Filtered: `Visible` because the filter level is `Info`
+Filtered:  because the filter level is `Info`

 ### Cardano.Node.ForgeStateInfo

 ***
 kesStartPeriod
 kesEndPeriod is kesStartPeriod + tpraosMaxKESEvo kesEvolution is the current evolution or /relative period/.
 ***